 An espresso is a highly concentrated coffee that is brewed by forcing pressurized hot water through finely-ground coffee beans in a short amount of time.

 The short extraction time allows the coffee bean's innate flavor and sweetness to come through without becoming bitter and harsh or thin and acidic.
+There are even more varieties that play around with different measurements of water to coffee bean ratios like the ristretto and others as well, but that's outside of the scope here.

 Here at CBC, we have a few espresso blends like our Ferdelance blend specifically for this purpose.
 We also recommend using certain Brazilian beans like our Daterra CHC Reserve blend.